MASSAGES

 A registered massage therapist is a health care professional committed to assisting you in maintaining optimal health and assisting in the mitigation of muscle discomfort.

-Prior to your massage, you are required to complete a Health History Form (updated annually) and a Consent For Assessment and Treatment of Sensitive Area(s) form that must be dated and signed for the initial and all subsequent visits.
-Please note that we do not directly bill your group health provider.
-You will be provide you with a receipt you will most likely submit to your group health care provider online.
+Before your massage, you are required to complete a Health History Form (updated annually) and a Consent for Assessment and Treatment of Sensitive Area(s) form, which must be dated and signed for the initial and all subsequent visits.
+Please note that we do not bill your group health provider directly.
+You will receive a receipt, which you will most likely submit to your group health care provider online.